vercel-labs/d0-oss/README.md

 ## Sample Schema

-This repository includes a sample database schema with three main entities to demonstrate d0's capabilities:
+This repository includes a sample database schema with three main entities to demonstrate oss-data-analyst's capabilities:

 ### **Companies**
 Represents organizations in your database.
 Each company has: